jinghuazhao/INF/tryggve.md

 ## Installation of R/QCGWAS

-The version contains fix to the use of HapMap reference and is noted in [software-notes](https://github.com/jinghuazhao/software-notes/blob/master/AA.md).
+The version contains fix to the use of HapMap reference as in software-notes above.

 ## Installation of EasyQC and EasyStrata